Distributed and Secure Kernel-Based Quantum Machine Learning: Distributed Secure Computation of Kernels

 \subsection{Protocol Description}

 Without loss of generality, we describe our protocol with two participants.
 Our method naturally extends to any number of participants.
-To start, Alice and Bob, declare the size of their classical data in bits, denoted by $N$.
-A helper entity then calculates the number of qubits required $n$, based on the encoding technique used, to establish the protocol within a $(6n+1)$-qubit system.
+To begin the protocol, Alice and Bob declare the size of their classical data in bits, denoted by $N$.
+The helper entity then computes the number of qubits, $n$, needed to encode the data for a single participant based on the chosen encoding technique.
+The protocol is established within a total system of $(6n+1)$ qubits.

 The protocol's circuit diagram is detailed in Figure \ref{img:circuit} below.
+The correctness of the protocol is theoretically shown in Appendix \ref{sec:appendixa}.